-We are currently operating several Pause Stop sites across Victoria, encouraging drivers to pull over, recharge and get to their destination safely.
+Our Pause Stop sites are running across Victoria during key holiday periods.
+The stops are to encourage drivers to pull over, recharge so you can get to your destination safely.

 It’s more important than ever to understand the dangers of drowsy driving and fatigue, with large numbers of Victorians travelling regionally and interstate after many months at home, and unaccustomed to driving long distances.